 Landlords will advertise their houses for students to rent between now and August

 Owner occupiers will offer digs, in the months to come, as great alternative to standard student rentals

-The '1st Year Accommodation Placement Service' will open on the 15th August at 2pm
+The '1st Year Accommodation Placement Service' will open in August 2020

 It is important to remain proactive in your search for accommodation.

 As you do not know when a bed may become available, keeping in touch with the privately owned apartment complexes within your budget is always a good idea.